Neon:PrairieLand

 For me personally and for the sake of my mental health, the plan was that I would no longer stay with them, engage in spiritual matters or worship with them at church anymore.
 I have blocked their phone number and email.
 I have asked my wife not to give them much information about me – out of fear of being “fixed” or becoming a sermon illustration or a focal point of their prayer-gossip groups.
 I won't allow them to force their toxic opinions, manipulate my wife or drive a wedge into my marriage anymore.

-As for the girls, as I mentioned above, I am happy for them to have a relationship with my inlaws.
+As I mentioned above, I am happy for the girls to have a relationship with my in-laws.
 However, this needs to be monitored with strict guidelines, especially regarding spiritual issues.
 They don't share the same values as my wife and me, so we need to limit their influence in that area.
-Frankly we do not trust them with their hearts.
+Frankly, we do not trust them with our hearts.

-As a side: this was the ONLY mode of communication (email/social) that we had decided to implement boundaries with in regards to our girls.
-I have repeatedly said throughout this post that we invited them to regularly call.
+As a side note, this was the ONLY mode of communication (email/social) that we had decided to implement boundaries with regard to our girls.
+I have repeatedly said throughout this post that we invited them to call regularly.

 That being said, the boundaries only worked for a time.
 We grew tired and complacent in enforcing them.
-In part due to the fact that hotel rooms are so freaking expensive – but also because we dropped our guard, foolishly, hoping that things would change for the better.
+We dropped our guard, foolishly, hoping that things would change for the better.

 And they are both masterful manipulators – finding new ways to weasel back into our lives... often by playing the victim card or pulling on the heartstrings with their hardships.